This post from December 2017 about making a Fresh Eucalyptus Wreath has been getting lots of traffic lately so I am adding a new version to the post.

 I saved the wreath and the following year I took it apart and used the dried leaves as an accent in my holiday wreath mixed with evergreens (as pictured below).

-This summer I came across a large bunch of Eucalyptus in the grocery store for $15 and couldn’t pass up the chance to try to make a wreath out of it.
-Since I made this on a whim late at night I didn’t take any pictures of the process.
+This summer I came across a large bunch of Eucalyptus in the grocery store and couldn’t pass up the chance to try to make a wreath out of it.

 It was a bit tricky to work with and my hands were all sticky but the house smelled so good.
 I also added some lavender from our garden.
 I used the same process as for the other wreathes linked above.